 Small is Necessary book event organised by Castlemaine Library at the Phee Broadway Theatre, Mechanics Lane.
 Does small mean less?
-Anitra Nelson, Associate Professor at the Centre for Urban Research, RMIT University, has investigated different strategies for shared, eco-friendly living around the world.
-Join Anitra as she discusses the positive social and economic benefits of small, co-operative living with another local, Mary-Faeth Chenery, who is a member of a group establishing a cohousing project in central Victoria.
-5.30–6.30pm Thursday 21 June.
+More than 150 people came to hear Anitra Nelson speak about different strategies for shared, eco-friendly living around the world.
+I discussed the positive social and economic benefits of small, co-operative living with another local, Mary-Faeth Chenery, who is a member of a group establishing a cohousing project in central Victoria, WinC — Older Women in Cohousing.
+5.30–6.30pm.
+Free.

-A Localising Leanganook community conversation — at 5pm on Sunday 17 June at the Ray Bradfield Room adjacent to Victory Park in Castlemaine — where Anitra Nelson asks: Are housing for ‘degrowth’ and ‘eco-collaborative’ housing ways of the future?
-With reference to both Small is Necessary: Shared Living on a Shared Planet and the soon to be published collection that Anitra has co-edited with Francois Schneider, Housing for Degrowth: Principles, Models, Challenges and Opportunities, she discusses aspects of degrowth, housing for degrowth and eco-collaborative housing as ways of achieving more affordable, sustainable and community-based living.
+A Localising Leanganook community conversation — at 5pm on Sunday 17 June at the Ray Bradfield Room adjacent to Victory Park in Castlemaine — where I asked: Are housing for ‘degrowth’ and ‘eco-collaborative’ housing ways of the future?
+With reference to both Small is Necessary: Shared Living on a Shared Planet and the soon to be published collection I have co-edited with Francois Schneider, Housing for Degrowth: Principles, Models, Challenges and Opportunities, I discussed aspects of degrowth, housing for degrowth and eco-collaborative housing as ways of achieving more affordable, sustainable and community-based living.

 Eco-Suburbia: Low Carbon Futures What will a future Melbourne look like?
 Panel session with renowned environmental designer and permaculture co-originator David Holmgren (RetroSuburbia), Professor Ralph Horne (Housing Sustainability in Low Carbon Cities) and Associate Professor Anitra Nelson (Small is Necessary: Shared Living on a Shared Planet) — chaired by Emeritus Professor Mike Berry — from the RMIT Centre for Urban Research.
 We discussed models and current policy and planning debates on Melbourne’s future.